linode/developers/README.md

 	$ thor old -m 6

 This will show all articles that haven't been modified in over 6 months.
+It normally doesn't include deprecated articles, but you can add a `-d` if you want it to.

 # Development